-Rebecca Heller & Sharon Cameron, Termination of Pregnancy at Very Early Gestation Without Visible Yolk Sac on Ultrasound, 41 J. Fam.
+27 Rebecca Heller & Sharon Cameron, Termination of Pregnancy at Very Early Gestation Without Visible Yolk Sac on Ultrasound, 41 J. Fam.
 Plan.
 Reprod.
 Health Care 90, 90-91 (2015).

-access reproductive health care before six weeks' gestation, Section 146C.2 functions as a near-absolute ban on abortion care.
+For all of these reasons, the majority of abortions provided nationwide are performed after six weeks' gestational age.
+Because of its penalties and limited exceptions, combined with the fact that many individuals do not know that they are pregnant and cannot access reproductive health care before six weeks' gestation, Section 146E.2 functions as a near-absolute ban on abortion care.